nobodyinperson/simbuto/README.md

 - English
 - German
+- French (incomplete)
+- Swedish (incomplete)

-The application decides on what language it chooses based on the environment variables `LANG` or `LANGUAGE`.
+The application decides on what language it chooses based on the current locale, i.e. the `LANG` environment variable.

 ## Background